- Class: Mammalia

-The manatee’s teeth are called “marching molars” because they are replaced throughout the animal’s lifetime as they wear down from the abrasive diet.
+The manatee’s teeth are called “marching molars” because they are replaced throughout life, as they wear down from the abrasive diet.
 New molars form at the rear of the jaw and slowly move forward, replacing the older, worn teeth in front.

 Wet welcome.
 Manatees are at home in the water—they never come onto land.
 They swim along, poking their nose above the water to catch a breath every few minutes.
 Should they decide to nap, they can stay underwater for 20 minutes without taking a breath!
 When they do take a breath, they do it well: 90 percent of the air in their lungs is replaced, while humans, in contrast, only replace about 10 percent.
 They tend to “cruise” near the surface of the water, which puts them at risk of colliding with propellers of watercraft.

 What'cha doin'?
 As a large-bodied herbivore, the manatee must feed for almost half the day.
 These mammals often swim alone or in pairs—with no territory or mate to defend, and plant matter mostly plentiful, they do not need a leader.
-If a group of these animals is spotted, it could be a mating herd made up of optimistic males or a casual meeting of individuals “sharing a warm area that has a large food supply,” explains Live Science.
-A group of manatees is called an aggregation.
+If your spot a group of manatees, it could be a mating herd or a casual meeting of individuals sharing a food supply.

 Look out!
 Crocodiles, alligators, and sharks may take young or weak manatees—their potential predators depend on where they live.
-But as healthy adults, this large, lumbering animal has no natural predators in the wild, although human activities including boating, hunting, and pollution have impacted all three species of manatee.
+But as healthy adults, this large, lumbering marine mammal has no natural predators, although human activities including boating, hunting, and pollution have impacted all three species of manatee.
 For instance, about half the deaths of West Indian manatees are due to boat collisions.
 Being highly buoyant and slow swimming in warm waters makes them vulnerable to human activities.
 They also get caught in fishing nets in the Amazon and West Africa.
 They are hunted for their meat in West Africa.

 Giving calves a leg up.
 A female manatee may be “courted” by a dozen males (called bulls) in a mating herd.
-Once he has mated, he takes no part in raising the calf, which is born underwater about 12 months later.
+Once he has mated, a male takes no part in raising the calf, which is born underwater about 12 months later.
 The mother helps the little one rise to the surface for air after birth; it will be able to swim on its own after about an hour.
 The calves nurse for about 18 months while mom feasts on water grasses, weeds, and algae.
-The youngster will become mature at about five years old; they can live 40 to 60 years.
+The youngster will become mature at about five years old.

 Status.
 The International Union for Conservation of Nature (IUCN) Red List of Threatened Species lists all three manatee species as Vulnerable and decreasing in numbers.